-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2359k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2359k dots).

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster burst: Shoots at higher frequency (20 vs 12 flaps/sec) to capture the decisive moment.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 3 years and 9 months of technical progress since the GH4 launch.

-Reasons to prefer the Panasonic Lumix DMC-GH4:
+Advantages of the Panasonic Lumix DMC-GH4: